-With so many spectacular colours and patterns available, it can seem like there are endless types of Australian opals out there.
+With such a spectacular array of colours and patterns available, it can seem like there are endless types of Australian opals out there.
 But the gemstone can be broken down into three basic forms – solid opals, doublets and triplets.

-Found only in Australia, mainly at Lightning Ridge in New South Wales, this rare and magnificent gemstone is the world's most valuable form of opal, and is ablaze with rich and vibrant colour set against a dark body tone.
+Found only in Australia, mainly at Lightning Ridge in New South Wales, this magnificent and rare gemstone is the most valuable form of opal, and is ablaze with rich and vibrant colour set against a dark body tone.

 Found in Western Queensland, this beautiful variety of opal is similar in appearance to black opal but forms naturally on a brown-red coloured ironstone or ‘boulder’, which is usually included in the cut gemstone.